Table of Contents

 6 Tips for your annual appeal letters

-Personalize your annual appeal letter
+- Personalize your annual appeal letters

 Personalization can make your appeal exponentially more convincing.
 That is why segmenting your donor list is so important.